 Milan, Italy.
 Emilio Ambasz is a multiple award-winning architect, industrial designer, and principal of Emilio Ambasz & Associates.
 Born in 1943 in Argentina, he is also a citizen of Spain by Royal Grant.
 Ambasz studied at Princeton University, completed the undergraduate program in one year and earned, the next year, a Master’s Degree in Architecture from the same institution.
 He served as Curator of Design at the Museum of Modern Art, in New York (1969-76), where he directed and installed numerous influential exhibits on architecture and industrial design, among them “Italy: The New Domestic Landscape,” in 1972; “The Architecture of Luis Barragan,” in 1974; and “The Taxi Project,” in 1976.

 Mr. Ambasz is the author of several books on architecture and design.
-The brand new book, Emerging Nature: Emilio Ambasz Precursor of Architecture and Design by Lars Müller Publishers, is available now on the publishers’ website (Europe only) and has a release date in stores and the USA is November 1st.
+The brand new book, Emerging Nature: Emilio Ambasz Precursor of Architecture and Design by Lars Müller Publishers, is available on the publishers’ website.
 Recent publications on his work are: Emilio Ambasz: Natural Architecture/Artificial Design, a revised (2001) and updated fifth edition of the book of the same name, published by Electa/Elemond, Milan, in January 2017 and Emilio Ambasz – Casa de Retiro Espiritual with photographs by Michele Alassio and an essay by Peter Buchanan, which was published on the occasion of the exhibition of the Casa de Retiro Espiritual at The Museum of Modern Art, New York in 2005.

 Several books on his work have been published in the last decade: Emilio Ambasz – A Technological Arcadia by Fulvio Irace was published by Skira, Milan, in 2004 and Emilio Ambasz: Invenciones was published by the Centro Nacional de Arte Contemporaneo Reina Sofia, Madrid, Spain, on the occasion of a comprehensive monographic exhibition of his architecture, industrial, and design work published by Electa in 2011-2012.